cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 One way to do the transpilation is to [use Vite as is shown in this repo](https://github.com/bluwy/create-vite-extra/tree/master/template-deno-lit-ts).
 I really didn't want to get into another build process besides that one used by Fresh, so I decided to create a couple of Lit components without decorators.

-Here's an example of a counter component written in Lit:
+You create a Lit web component by creating a JavaScript or TypeScript that extends `LitElement`.
+Here's an example of a Lit counter component that has the same functionality as the counter component of a newly created Deno Fresh application using the :
 ```js
 export class LitCounter extends LitElement {
   static #INITIAL_COUNT = 3;